creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-05-02-Model_soups.md

 * A very simple and practical idea of averaging weights of multiple finetuned models for a significant gain,
 * They approach ensemble-like performance without increasing the inference time,
 * The number of experiments they have done is insane,
-* They gave various intuitions to explain why it works, the main justification being flat loss landscapes near optima of pretrained models,
+* They argue that finetuned models can land at different places of the same validation loss basin due to the flatness of the loss landscape near optimas of pretrained models,
-* It has been used a lot recently by authors finetuning LLMs (already 500+ citations).
+* It has been used recently by authors finetuning Vision-Language models *(already 500+ citations)*.

 &nbsp;